masaharutennis/xARPES/README.md

 ### pip

-The user will have to set up a pristine virtual environment.
+It is highly recommended to set up a pristine virtual environment.
 First, ``python3-venv`` might have to be installed:

 	sudo apt install python3-venv